-$^{^{3}}$ For details about pharmaceutical market regulation in different countries, see, e.g., Kanavos et al. (2008).
+3For details about pharmaceutical market regulation in different countries see, for example, Kanavos, Costa-Font, and Seeley (2008).

-Structure of the paper In Section 2, we present the market and data.
+Structure of the Paper.
+In Section 2, we present the market and data.
 We present the structural model of demand and supply in Section 3.
 In Section 4, we describe the empirical specification and identification of our model and present the estimation results.
 In Section 5, we present the results from our counterfactual simulations, while Section 6 concludes.
+Appendix A is included in this paper.
+Appendix B is in the Online Supplementary Material (Dubois and Sæthre (2020)).